alicedb2/loveTIA/README.md

-# <p align="center">:heart:TIA</p>
+# :heart:TIA

-This is a stripped down version of the [MIDIbox TIA](http://www.midibox.org/dokuwiki/doku.php?id=midibox_tia).
+This is a stripped down version of the [MIDIbox TIA].
+It uses a Raspberry Pi Pico and MicroPython to control an Atari 2600 TIA chip for some old-school sound goodness.

-We control the Atari 2600 TIA chip with a Raspberry Pi Pico.
-The clock signal to the TIA is given by a PIO state machine instead of a crystal.
-Modulation of the state machine frequency allows the TIA to output a continuous pitch instead of the original 32 pitches.
+The clock signal to the TIA is provided by a PIO state machine instead of a crystal.
+Realtime modulation of the state machine frequency allows the TIA to output a continuous pitch instead of the original 32 pitches that were most of the time off-scale.

+The next step is to add CVs for waveform, volume, and for pitch with 1V/oct.

 (Old version)
 [![vcTIA - Atari 2600 TIA and Arduino](https://img.youtube.com/vi/jGm9PULHrRM/0.jpg)](https://www.youtube.com/watch?v=jGm9PULHrRM)